UKCloud/documentation/articles/azure/azs-how-add-disks.md

 ## Next Steps

-Now you know how do add disks to VM's this guide will be needed in the following guides:
+Now you know how to add disks to VM's this guide will be needed in the following guides:

 - [How to setup disaster recovery for Azure Stack VMs to Azure](azs-how-setup-recovery-portal.md)